AstrolabDAO/docs/safu/insurance.md

 *Example*:

 "Aggressive" $ASL staking pool insures CrateA, CrateB and CrateC.
 Kaneda has staked 100k $ASL in it, which earns him 50k$ in DAI per year.
-The pool has 1M $ASL and earn 500k$ per year on average.
+The pool has 1M $ASL and earns 500k$ per year on average.

 One of the strategies of CrateA has an unexpected loss.
 The Aave fork it was investing had a faulty oracle, and 100k$ of funds are lost, which is 5% of the total managed by the Crate.
 Share price and market price for the Crate token immediately decreases by 5%.